jpetazzo/pipework/README.md

     pipework eth3 $(docker run -d hipache /usr/sbin/hipache) 107.22.140.5/24

 Note that this will use `macvlan` subinterfaces, so you can actually put multiple containers on the same physical interface.
+If you don't want to virtualize the interface, you can use the `--direct-phys` option to namespace an interface exclusively to a container without using a macvlan bridge.

+    pipework --direct-phys eth1 $CONTAINERID 192.168.1.2/24

+This is useful for assigning SR-IOV VFs to containers, but be aware of added latency when using the NIC to switch packets between containers on the same host.

 <a name="macvlan"/>
 ### Let the Docker host communicate over macvlan interfaces